-A total of 97 students were admitted into the undergraduate programmes: 51 through the JUPAS scheme (including 2 for HKU-PKU programme and 2 for HKU-UCL programme); 35 through the non-JUPAS admissions process (including 2 for HKU-PKU programme and 7 for HKU-UCL programme); and 11 through Mainland recruitment.
+A total of 98 students were admitted to undergraduate programmes: 53 through the JUPAS scheme (including 2 to the HKU-PKU programme); 36 through the non-JUPAS admissions process (including 1 to the HKU-PKU programme and 5 to the HKU-UCL programme); and 9 through Mainland recruitment.

-In addition, 139 students were admitted to the three mixed-degree programmes: BBA(Law) & LLB - 76; BSocSc (Govt & Laws) & LLB - 46; and BA (Literary Studies) & LLB - 17.
+In addition, 160 students were admitted to the three mixed-degree programmes: 92 to the BBA(Law) & LLB; 51 to the BSocSc (Govt & Laws) & LLB; and 17 to the BA (Literary Studies) & LLB.

-All these programmes continue to maintain outstanding admission standard.
+All these programmes continue to maintain outstanding admission standards.

-Students in the JD programme come from a diversity of educational and other backgrounds.
+Students in the JD programme come from diverse educational and other backgrounds.
 A large number of students received their undergraduate or graduate education at leading universities in North America or the UK.
 A significant, and increasing, number of JD students come from the Mainland and local universities.
-Over the years, we have admitted a considerable number of students with significant work experience.
+Over the years, we have also admitted a considerable number of students with significant professional experience.

 JD admissions figures this year continue to be strong.
-We admitted 41 students from over 200 applications.
-Student profiles are diverse, with 14 fresh graduates and 27 with work experience.
+We admitted 55 students from over 200 applications.
+Student profiles are diverse, with 41 fresh graduates and 14 with work experience.